 I’ve been wanting to create a tutorial for simple mini layer cakes on this site for a while.
 I’ve hesitated because I really didn’t want to provide some set of instructions that required you to buy a ton of mini cake pans, cake rings, or other unnecessary equipment.
 I finally tooled around with a sheet pan cake and found that the layers, when trimmed out with a cookie cutter and briefly frozen prior to frosting, are actually pretty decent to work with.
 These mini layer cakes aren’t insanely easy to make, but with a smidge of patience you can totally do this.
 Scout’s Honor.

 To make these mini layer cakes, we first bake up a fluffy vanilla cake in a rimmed half sheet pan.
 This recipe is relies on whipped egg whites for its fluff, but you do need to take care not to overbake it.
 White cakes are prone to drying out, so bake only until a toothpick inserted comes out clean.
-Once the cakes have cooled completely, we use a 2″ round cookie or biscuit cutter (I like this one!) to trim out rounds of cake.
-You want to cut out your circles pretty close together, and if done correctly, you should end up with enough to make about 7 and a half-ish cakes.
+Once the cakes have cooled, use a 2″ round cookie cutter (I like this one!) to trim out cake circles.
+You want to cut out your circles pretty close together; if done correctly, you should end up with enough to make about 7 and a half-ish cakes.
 I was happy to have an extra layer in case one didn’t come out super clean, but you can feel free to eat those extra layers yourself.
 No shame.
-Place the cake layers on a clean sheet pan lined with parchment and freeze briefly so that the cakes cake firm up.
+Place the cake layers on a clean sheet pan lined with parchment and freeze briefly so the cakes can firm up.
 This makes them easier to frost.

 The frosting is a simple American buttercream.
 You can reference my recent post on stacking layer cakes for a little help here.
 I opted to frost the cakes entirely, but if you wanted an easier option and were planning to serve them quickly, you could also pipe the frosting onto the cakes for a naked look!
 Click here for a cute example I found on the internet.
 Truly, do whatever feels right here and just make something that goes with your vibe.